IMSoley/tasawwuf/README.md

 * “READ!”
 (The Reality Behind Muhammad’s First Revelation)
 * Ash Shifa (Muhammad: Messenger of Allah) Qadi Iyad
 * The Secrets of the Self: Asrar-I-Khudi
-* Spiritual Body and Celestial Earth
 * An Ocean Without Shore: Ibn Arabi, The Book, And The Law by Michel Chodkiewicz [[PDF](https://archive.org/download/AnOceanWithoutShoreIbnArabisViewsOnTheBookAndTheLawByMichelChodkiewcz/An%20Ocean%20Without%20Shore%20-%20Ibn%20Arabi%27s%20Views%20on%20The%20Book%20and%20the%20Law%20by%20Michel%20Chodkiewcz.pdf)]
 * In Search of the Lost Heart
 * Science of the Cosmos, Science of the Soul
 * Al-Qusharyri's Epistle on Sufism [[PDF](http://data.nur.nu/Kutub/English/Qushayri_Risala.pdf)]
 * Shari'ah and Tariqat - Inseperable and Indivisible [[PDF](https://attahawi.files.wordpress.com/2011/02/shariah-and-tariqah-inseparable-and-indivisible.pdf)]
+* The Qur'an and the Prophet in the Writings of Shaykh Ahmad al-Alawi
 * The Wisdom of the Throne: An Introduction to the Philosophy of Mulla Sadra
 * Metaphysical Penetrations: A Parallel English-Arabic Text
 * Forty Lessons on Breath by Murshid Samuel L. Lewis [[PDF](https://dancesofuniversalpeace.org/ResourceDir/SAM/Forty_Lessons_on_Breath.pdf)]